MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ### Add exceptions to a rule

+In most cases, the entity matching leads to unique user profiles with consolidated data.
+To dynamically address rare cases of false positives and false negatives, you can define exceptions for a match rule.
+Exceptions are applied after processing the match rules and avoid matching of all records which fulfill the exception criteria.

+For example, if your match rule combines last name, city, and date of birth, the system would identify twins who live in the same town as the same profile.
+You can specify an exception that doesn't match the profiles if the first name in the entities you combine are not the same.

+1. Go to **Data** > **Unify** > **Match** and select **Edit** on the rule you want to add conditions to.

+1. In the **Edit rule** pane, select **Add exception**.

+1. Specify the exception criteria.

+1. Select **Done** so save the rule.

 ### Add rules to a match pair

 Match rules represent sets of conditions.
 To match entities by conditions based on multiple attributes, add more rules